_

 "Great, that sounds ominous," James muttered.

-"Yeah. what is up with that deck?"
+"Yeah.
+What is up with that deck?"
 Tom questioned.

 "True but whatever it is, it's increasing," Harry awkwardly said.